conan-io/docs/reference/generators/visualstudio.rst

 Note that for single-configuration packages (which is the most typical), Conan installs Debug/Release, 32/64bits, packages separately.
 So a different property sheet will be generated for each configuration.
 The process could be:

+There are ``ConanVariables`` containing the information of the dependencies.
+Those variables are used later in the file, like in the ``<Link>`` task.

+Note that for single-configuration packages, which is the most typical, conan install Debug/Release, 32/64bits, packages separately.
+So a different property sheet will be generated for each configuration.
+The process could be:

-Given for example a recipe like:
+Given for example a ``conanfile.txt`` like:

 .. code-block:: text
    :caption: *conanfile.txt*